explaingit

 USE CASE 3

-Prototype game mechanics quickly by adding only the plugins your game needs, starting from a minimal core.
+Prototype game mechanics quickly by adding or swapping Bevy plugins without rewriting your whole project

 In plain English